diogo-rossi/dataparsers/src/dataparsers/__init__.md

 ### Subparsers defaults

-An additional keyword argument of the function `subparser()` (beyond those of the the original `add_parser()` method) is the `defaults` dictionary, which reproduce the functionality of the original `set_defaults()` method (or the main parser-level `default()` function) for the created subparsers.
+One additional keyword argument of the function `subparser()` (i.e., beyond those of the the original `add_parser()` method) is the `defaults` dictionary, which reproduce the functionality of the original `set_defaults()` method (or the "main parser-level" `default()` function) for the created subparsers.

-One caveat of using this functionality is: the function requires that the dictionary keys must be defined as a main parser-level default field, with the `default()` function::
+One caveat of using this functionality is that the function requires  the dictionary keys to be defined as a main parser-level default field, with the `default()` function::

     >>> @dataclass